alexFF0/qb-medusaclub/README.md

-# This is a job for the Limeys MLO
+# This is a job for the Medusa Club MLO
 > (https://cdn.discordapp.com/attachments/1068055572370440234/1076225110828142743/breze_medusa.rar)
 - This MLO Is Deycrypted + Removed IP Lock ⬆️